Everybody knows nobody has any money anymore. So what?

 Performed by graduates of Clean Break’s Education programme, Sarah Jane Dent, Eddy Emenike and Sonya Hale, Meal Ticket premiered at Latitude Festival on 19 and 20 July, 2014, to an audience of approximately 170 people.

-Eddy is an actor and singer.
-She has performed extensively with Clean Break including THROUGH THIS MIST (2021), MEAL TICKET (Latitude 2015) and SWEATBOX (UK Tour, 2015).
+Eddy is an actor and singe.
+She has performed extensively with Clean Break including THROUGH THIS MIST (2021), MEAL TICKET (Latitude, 2015) and SWEATBOX (UK Tour, 2015).
 She also appeared in SEE ME NOW and TWELFTH NIGHT at the Young Vic and has released an album and 2 singles with EMI.

 Sonya joined Clean Break as a Member in 2011.
 She wrote a short play for the company in 2013, HOURS TIL MIDNIGHT, and was given a full length commission the same year.
 She performed in MEAL TICKET for Clean Break at Latitude Festival in 2014 and her latest play, BLIS-TA, has been made into an audio drama.